Kcaeye/User-land-Virtualization/README.md

 # User-land-Virtualization
-Code for handling segmentation fault signals, and possibly others.
+Code for handling segmentation fault signals, and possibly other signals.

 End Goal: